ewwmy/cheatsheets/typescript-en.md

 ### `infer`

-> `infer` operator allows to get a type of a specific structure within a type definition.
+> `infer` operator allows to get a type of a specific structure within the conditional expression of a conditional type.

 ```typescript
 // bad-typed function from an external module